mangdangroboticsclub/mini-pupper-aws/README.md

 # MiniPupper AWS

+The README is out of date.

 ## Activity 1: Simulate the Dance Robot

-The README refers to the [Building Cloud Connected Robots](https://catalog.us-east-1.prod.workshops.aws/workshops/fa208b8e-83d6-4cc1-8356-bfa5b6184fae/en-US/introduction)  of AWS Workshop Studio

 ### Step 1: Setup the RoboMaker IDE